bareos/bareos/manuals/en/developers/pluginAPI.md

 directive that is placed in the Include section of a FileSet and is very similar to the “File = ” directive.
-When this Plugin directive is encountered by Bacula during backup, it passes the “command” part of the Plugin directive only to the plugin that is explicitly named in the first field of that command string.
+When this Plugin directive is encountered by Bareos during backup, it passes the “command” part of the Plugin directive only to the plugin that is explicitly named in the first field of that command string.
 This allows that plugin to backup any file or files on the system that it wants.
 It can even create